joe-skb7/cscope-maps/README.md

 # cscope-maps

-Just old good cscope maps for vim, taken from [1].
+Just old good cscope maps plugin for vim, taken from [1].
+Made a mirror just to use it in unified way with vim package manager.

-Made a mirror just to use it in unified way with pathogen.
+## Description

-## CSCOPE settings for vim
+This plugin adds some boilerplate settings for vim's cscope interface, plus some keyboard mappings that I've found useful.

-This file contains some boilerplate settings for vim's cscope interface, plus some keyboard mappings that I've found useful.
+These key maps use multiple keystrokes (2 or 3 keys).
+If you find that vim keeps timing you out before you can complete them, try changing your timeout settings in plugin file.

-### USAGE:
+## Installation

 * __vim 8__:  Stick this file in `~/.vim/pack/<dir>/start/cscope/plugin/`
               where `<dir>` is any arbitrary name.
 Lookup Vim8 packages for more details.